 Hand-forging and heat treating a knife is an extensive process.
 It takes hours of labor and days to go from billet to blade, but the finished product is well worth the wait.
 Hand-forged, high carbon steel knives that have undergone proper heat treatment are extremely tough and hold an edge that most production blades simply cannot match.
-Every knife we forge must meet rigorous performance standards, and each hand-forged Guinea Hog Forge knife is a unique creation born of fire that includes a "JS" after Scott's maker's mark to certify that he is an ABS Journeyman bladesmith.
+Every knife we forge must meet rigorous performance standards, and each hand-forged Guinea Hog Forge knife is a unique creation born of fire that includes a "MS" after Scott's maker's mark to certify that he is an ABS Master Bladesmith.

 |DESIGN: Scott begins the hand-forged process by drawing a design on paper.
 Then he crafts a wooden mock-up to ensure that the design feels right in the hand.
 During forging the mock-up is used as a design guide.
 Note the burn marks on the mock-ups and you'll see where Scott is constantly touching metal to wooden mock-up during the forging process.|

-STEEL: At Guinea Hog Forge we currently use O1, W1 and 52100 carbon tool steels to make our plain steel knives, and 1095/15n20 to make our pattern-welded (aka Damascus) blades.
+STEEL: At Guinea Hog Forge we currently use O1 and 1075 for our mono-steel knives and 1095/15n20 to make our pattern-welded (aka Damascus) blades.
 Each type of steel has unique properties that yield different qualities in a knife, and Scott is constantly acquiring knowledge about these differences.
 He is an avid researcher and does in-house experiments on the steels we use to refine the process of blade production and to assure you the best possible product.

 It is important for you to know that carbon tool steels will rust if not cared for properly.
 If heat treated correctly, hand-forged carbon steel blades will out-perform most stainless steel production knives and are much easier to keep sharp, but high carbon blades are not immune to corrosion.
 At Guinea Hog Forge we produce high performance tools.
 Treat them with care and they will last a lifetime.